Establishing Linear Surrogate Regret Bounds for Convex Smooth Losses via Convolutional Fenchel-Young Losses: Preliminaries

 \subsection{Fenchel--Young Loss}

-In this work, we build upon Fenchel--Young losses \citep{FY} to construct convex smooth surrogates equipped with linear regret rate functions.
+In this work, we build upon Fenchel--Young losses \citep{FY,energy_fy,sparse_FY} to construct convex smooth surrogates equipped with linear regret rate functions.
 Let us review Fenchel--Young losses first. \begin{definition}[Fenchel--Young loss] For $\Omega:\mathbb{R}^{d}\to\overline{\mathbb{R}}$, the associated Fenchel--Young loss $L_{\Omega}:\mathrm{dom}(\Omega^{*})\times\mathrm{dom}(\Omega)\to\mathbb{R}_{\geq 0}$ is defined as follows:

-\end{definition} The function $\Omega$ is often regarded as a negentropy, which equals the Bayes risk of its induced Fenchel--Young loss.
+\end{definition} {Similar constructions can also be found in \citet{duchi2018multiclass, least_square}, which focus on multiclass classification.} The function $\Omega$ is often regarded as a generalized negentropy, which often equals the negative of the Bayes risk of its induced Fenchel--Young loss.
 Fenchel--Young losses often impose additional requirements on the domains of $\Omega$ and $\Omega^{*}$, tailored to specific target problems, and we will highlight them when necessary.

 Fenchel--Young losses possess favorable properties: they are inherently convex (in score $\bm\theta$) by definition.
-Moreover, they can induce Fisher-consistent estimators of $\mathbb{E}_{Y\sim\bm{\eta}}[\bm{\rho}(Y)]$, which recovers the class distribution $\bm\eta$ under multiclass classification with $\bm\rho(y)=\bm{e}_y$; or the linear property in general~\citep{abernethy2012characterization}.
+Moreover, we can use the map $\nabla\Omega^*(\bm{\theta})$ to obtain the mean $\mathbb{E}_{y\sim\bm{\eta}}[\bm{\rho}(y)]$, which is the class distribution $\bm\eta$ under multiclass classification with $\bm\rho(y)=\bm{e}_y$; or linear properties in general~\citep{abernethy2012characterization}.
 Many common losses are encompassed in Fenchel--Young losses, including the cross-entropy loss, squared loss, and Crammer--Singer loss~\citep{crammer}.
-For example, $\Omega(\bm{p})=\frac12\|\bm{p}\|^2+\mathbb{I}_{\Delta^K}(\bm{p})$ generates the sparsemax loss, which induces the sparsemax as a Fisher-consistent probability estimator of $\bm{\eta}$~\citep{msparsemax}.
+For example, $\Omega(\bm{p})=\frac12\|\bm{p}\|^2+\mathbb{I}_{\Delta^K}(\bm{p})$ generates the sparsemax loss, which induces the sparsemax as a Fisher-consistent estimator of $\bm{\eta}$~\citep{msparsemax}.

+{\paragraph{Connections to information geometry.} While Fenchel--Young losses are systematically defined under the convex-analytic formulation, it also has a longstanding history in information geometry, particularly through its connection to the Bregman divergence and related generalizations \citep{Fitzpatrick}.
+In \citet{FY}, it is noted that a Fenchel--Young loss can be interpreted as the mixed-type Bregman divergence~\citep{it2}.
+When $\Omega$ is of Legendre-type, $\Omega$ can yield the dual coordinate system and the Fenchel--Young loss is further equivalent to the \emph{canonical divergence} generated by $\Omega$ \citep[Eq.~(3.44)]{IT1}.